Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_04/step_04.md

 - **On Change Function**:

-The `on_change` function is called when any variable on the page changes its value.
-It monitors the changes in the scenario variable and updates the other variables accordingly.
-It also checks if the *full_predictions* are ready for reading and updates the *predictions_dataset*` accordingly.
+The `on_change` function is called whenever any variable on the page undergoes a value change.
+It keeps track of alterations in the scenario variable and adjusts the other variables accordingly.
+It also verifies if the *full_predictions* are available for reading and updates the *predictions_dataset* accordingly.

 - **Scenario Page Initialization**: